Reemajha/First-Git-Project/README.md

 Git First Project

-Creating a HTML file and learning all the commands of git
+Creating a HTML file and learning all the commands of git.